École Arménienne Sourp Hagop: Development

 In 1975, the school moved to a new building on Victor Doré Street.

 The school grew each year, first by becoming a primary school, and later on, by obtaining the authorization of opening its secondary classes.

 In 1987, Sourp Hagop moved to the former Malcolm Campbell High School, a much larger building that was part of the English language public school system.
 The building is located next to the Sourp Hagop Armenian Church.
 The school had to develop progressively, in order to reach its current size of more than 800 students.

 The Armenian Relief Society has given a substantial amount support to the school.
 In fact, the school's library and computer lab have grown extensively thanks to the ARS's efforts.

 Education

 L'École Arménienne Sourp Hagop is a French school, and most of the classes are instructed in French such as mathematics, science and Canadian-Quebec history.
-However, some classes such as such as Armenian language and literature are taught in Armenian.
+However, some classes such as Armenian language and literature are taught in Armenian.
 Armenian literature and history are taught so that the Armenian cultural identity is preserved in the newer generations of the Armenian Canadian community.
 English language and literature are taught in addition to Armenian and French.

 Extracurricular activities, such as art, athletics, chess and music are encouraged.
 In January 2018 the first Geogra-bee contest took place.